 On June 24, 2013, the subsidiaries of Silvercrest L.P. entered into a \$15.0 million credit facility with City National Bank.
 The subsidiaries of Silvercrest L.P. are the borrowers under such facility and Silvercrest L.P. guarantees the obligations of its subsidiaries under the credit facility.
 The credit facility is secured by certain assets of Silvercrest L.P. and its subsidiaries.
-The credit facility consists of a \$7.5 million delayed draw term loan that was scheduled to mature onJune 24, 2025 and a \$7.5 million revolving credit facility that was scheduled to mature on June 21, 2019.
-On June 20, 2019, the revolving credit facility was extended to June 19, 2020.
-The loan bears interest at either (a)the higher of the prime rate plus a margin of 0.25 percentage points and 2.5% or (b) the LIBOR rate plus 2.75 percentage points, at the borrowers' option On July 1, 2019, the term loan was amended to increase the facility by \$18.0 million to \$25.5 million, to extend the draw date to July 1, 2024 and to extend the maturity date to July 1, 2026.
-The borrowers are able to draw up to the full amount of the term loan through July 1, 2024.
+The credit facility consisted of a \$7.5 million delayed draw term loan that was scheduled to mature onJune 24, 2025 and a \$7.5 million revolving credit facility that was scheduled to mature on June 21, 2019.
+On July 1, 2019, the credit facility was amended to increase the term loan by \$18.0 million to \$25.5 million, extend the draw date on the term loan facility to July 1, 2024, extend the maturity date of the term loan to July 1, 2026 and increase the revolving credit facility by \$2.5 million to \$10.0 million.
+On June 19, 2020, the revolving credit facility was further amended to extend the maturity date to June 19, 2021.
+The loan bears interest at either (a)the higher of the prime rate plus a margin of 0.25 percentage points and 2.5% or (b) the LIBOR rate plus 2.75 percentage points, at the borrowers' option.
 Borrowings under the term loan on or prior to June 30, 2021 are payable in 20 equal quarterly installments.
 Borrowings under the term loan after June 30, 2021 will be payable in equal quarterly installments through the maturity date.
 The credit facility contains restrictions on, among other things, (i) incurrence of additional debt, (ii) creating liens on certain assets, (iii) making certain investments, (iv) consolidating, merging or otherwise disposing of substantially all of our assets, (v) the sale of certain assets, and (vi) entering into transactions with affiliates.
 In addition, the credit facility contains certain financial covenants including a test on discretionary assets under management, maximum debt to EBITDA and a fixed charge coverage ratio.
-The credit facility contains customary events of default, including the occurrence of a change in control which includes a person or
+The credit facility contains customary events of default, including th

-As of March 31, 2020 and December 31, 2019, the Company didnot have any outstanding borrowings under the revolving credit facility.
-As of March 31, 2020 and December 31, 2019, the Company had \$15,300 and \$16,200, respectively, outstanding under the term loan.
-There was no accrued but unpaid interest as of March 31, 2020 or December 31, 2019.
+As of September 30, 2020 and December 31, 2019, the Company didnot have any outstanding borrowings under the revolving credit facility.
+As of September 30, 2020 and December 31, 2019, the Company had \$13,500 and \$16,200, respectively, outstanding under the term loan.
+There was no accrued but unpaid interest as of September 30, 2020 or December 31, 2019.

-Interest expense, which also includes amortization of deferred financing fees, incurred on the revolving credit facility and term loan for the three months ended March 31, 2020 and 2019 was \$189 and \$7, respectively.
+Interest expense, which also includes amortization of deferred financing fees, incurred on the revolving credit facility and term loan for the three months ended September 30, 2020 and 2019 was \$117 and \$237, respectively.
+Interest expense, which also includes amortization of deferred financing fees, incurred on the revolving credit facility and term loan for the nine months ended September 30, 2020 and 2019 was \$437 and \$250, respectively.